top of page

 The Fox and the Gripes

-One day, he was getting up in the morning and made his way to the kitchen for breakfast.
+One day, he got up in the morning and made his way to the kitchen for breakfast.
 On the counter top, there was a bowl of luscious gripes.
 The fox dearly wanted to eat the gripes for his meal, but could not reach the bowl.
 So, he jumped as high as he could, but still failed to get to the bowl.
 He tried to move a chair to the counter, but it was too heavy for him to budge.
 He tried moving a stool over, but it was wobbly and could not bear his weight.
 And after many attempts, the fox sulked and walked away.

 The End.